Amazon Web Services (AWS) Contract

-- Basic Support for AWS services is free under the Cornell contract.
+- Enterprise Support for AWS services is free to Cornell AWS customers under the Cornell contract.
 All AWS Enterprise Support fees are paid centrally.

 - CIT, Cloudification Services, and the IT Security Office are available to consult on and review application infrastructure and configuration prior to deploying in order to ensure best practices.
 This is a free service.